Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric: Quantum natural time

-\begin{proposition} Suppose that we have the same setup as in Proposition~\ref{prop::qle_boundary_length} where we have taken $(\CS,x,y) = (\C,h,0,\infty)$.
+\begin{proposition} Suppose that we have the same setup as in Proposition~\ref{prop::qle_boundary_length} where we have taken $(\CS,x,y) = (\C,h,0,\infty)$ with $\qlegrowth$ parameterized by quantum natural time.
 Then for each time $t$, we have that $\C \setminus \qlegrowth_t$ is a H\"older domain for each $t > 0$ fixed.
-In particular, $\partial \qlegrowth_t$ is almost surely conformally removable. \end{proposition} \begin{proof} This follows because the law of the surface parameterized by $\C \setminus \qlegrowth_t$ has the same law as the corresponding surface for an $\SLE_6$, hence we can apply the argument of Proposition~\ref{prop::figure_8_quantum_disk_and_removable}. \end{proof}
+In particular, $\partial \qlegrowth_t$ is a.s.\ conformally removable. \end{proposition} \begin{proof} This follows because the law of the surface parameterized by $\C \setminus \qlegrowth_t$ has the same law as the corresponding surface for an $\SLE_6$, hence we can apply the argument of Proposition~\ref{prop::figure_8_quantum_disk_and_removable}. \end{proof}